-Governance Compliance Rubric Exceeds Standard The school has met standard for 3 or more consecutive years.
-Meets Standard The PCSC did not issue any courtesy letters or notify an external investigative body of compliance concerns this year.
+Governance Compliance Rubric Exceeds Standard The school has met standard for 3 or more consecutive years, including the most recently completed school year.
+Meets Standard The IPCSC did not issue any courtesy letters or notify an external investigative body of compliance concerns this year.
 Approaches Standard The school was informed of or became aware of non-compliance and action to correct the issue was taken within 30 days.
 Does Not Meet Standard The school was informed of or became aware of non-compliance and action to correct the issue was not taken within 30 days.